Uncategorized

 4. Warranty

-Authorized monitors come with a full manufacturer’s warranty, usually 1 to 3 years, which covers repairs or replacements.
-Refurbished or unauthorized units may have no warranty or just a short in-store warranty without brand support.
-Always ask for a warranty card or proof of purchase.
+Authorized monitors come with a 1–3 year official manufacturer warranty that covers repairs or replacement.
+Refurbished or grey channel units usually offer no warranty or only a short in-store warranty without any brand support.

 5. Screen and Ports